audi1099/Parser-Kufar/README.md

-# Telegram Bot for Searching Ads on Kufar
+# Telegram bot for searching advertisements in Kufar

 This Telegram bot allows users to search for ads on Kufar.
 It retrieves search results based on a specified keyword and sends them to the user.